Moha-AlHanbali/reading-notes/read06.md

 If(condition){
   OPERATION CODE GOES HERE
 } else {
-  IF THE CONDITION IS VOIDED YoU CAN ADD CODE HERE TO PROCEED WITH IT }
+  IF THE CONDITION IS VOIDED YOU CAN ADD CODE HERE TO PROCEED WITH IT }

 ```